 According to SuperOffice, the best performing sales teams follow a standardized sales process.
 A standard process allows you to scale and win new business on a consistent and steady basis.
 Thus, it’s critical to create rules and standard processes for how and who will use your sales enablement tools, the criteria for lead qualification, and follow up sequences.

-3. Not using the right tools to optimize sales pipeline management
+3. Not using the right tools to optimize sales pipeline

 Without powerful selling tools, how can your sales processes be effective?
 In today’s digitally advanced world, not having the proper tools to optimize your sales pipeline management is a surefire way to fall behind the competition.